juergenlandauer/caa2025/README.md

-# This is the code and data for my CAA2025 presentation and paper
+# This is the code and data for my CAA2025 presentation

 ### "Hey SAM, draw a map of Roman Britain in the 3rd century" - Will Foundation Models reinvent archaeological object detection?